 The best Catholic school enrollment strategies in the world can’t be successful unless you are willing to put real resources behind them.
 I understand that budgets are tight, but in an era of dwindling enrollment, hiring a dedicated person to oversee your marketing plan for Catholic school admissions is more important than ever, and to be honest, it will achieve the best return on investment.

 If your school isn’t able to hire your own enrollment officer, consider partnering with other schools in your diocese to share this resource.
+The problem of how to increase enrollment in Catholic schools is likely borne by all the schools in your area, so it might make sense to band together.
 Another option is to appeal to the diocese directly to see if they will hire (and fund) an enrollment specialist to centrally coordinate all the area’s Catholic school marketing strategies.

 One issue many Catholic schools struggle with when devising a marketing strategy is who, exactly, are they trying to attract?
 While the answer to this question may seem simple, it’s important to think deeply about it before forming into any Catholic school enrollment plan.

-This first target is obvious: the parishioners in your church.
+This first target is obvious.
+All strategies for increasing Catholic school enrollment should begin with the parishioners in your church.
 Indeed, this is so obvious that sometimes there is an assumption that parishioners will naturally support the school.
 Sadly, that is not always the case.

 Along the same lines, some schools assume that targeting their own parish will be easy.
 However, even getting a master parish roster is often tricky.
 Parishes cannot often routinely update their records and don’t always collect the sort of data that schools need.